 Brought up as an agnostic Hindu, she credits cultural and spiritual values as integral to her desire to work in the public interest to unite diverse communities.
 She became interested in solving problems of environmental degradation from a young age because of trips to India where she witnessed how environmental pollution caused significant risks to public health.

 Chitre attended American University and graduated in 2005 with a BA in Political Science and a minor in International Relations.
+She interned for US Congressman Chris Van Hollen (MD-8), now US Senator from Maryland.
+In Annapolis, Maryland, Chitre also worked for the Maryland League of Conservation Voters and Rich & Henderson, PC while in law school.

 In 2007-2008 Chitre worked at Clean Water Action, a nonprofit grassroots advocacy group focused on organizing and fundraising to protect waterways and drinking water.
 In this role Chitre campaigned for progressive political candidates, such as Rep. Donna Edwards (D-MD).